shaisachs/origin-of-sadness/origin-of-sadness.md

 "Perhaps.
 Or maybe it was just another song, with the same tune."

+Henry stood up and paced for a bit, watching his daughter from the mirror above her dresser.
 He tried to remember what it was they had listened to on the radio, attempted to whistle it.
 "Like that?
 Was that Sophie's tune, Poppet?"

 Sophie smiled, her eyelids heavy.
 "Yes, I think that must have been it, Papa.
 Only - don't call me Poppet, please."

 Henry winced, but Sophie hadn't seen it; her eyes were already closed.
-"Why not ...
-Sophie?"
+"Why not?" he asked, slowly enunciating the sounds.

 "Well, I'm not really your puppet, am I?"
 She had turned over, facing the lamp on her bedside table, and pulled the chain to turn it off.
 "I'm just your Sophie, you see."

-Henry stood up, paced back and forth between the door for a moment.
-Finally he sighed, opened the door, and stepped out.
+He walked to the door, hesitated for a moment for a moment.
+Finally he sighed and stepped out.

 "Very well, Sophie.
 Sweet dreams."